NuwanSriBandara/DielecNet/README.md

 # DielecNet
-Explainable AI-guided Contrastive Deep Neural Network for the Dielectric Characterization of Biomimetic Materials
+Official implementation for Explainable AI-guided Contrastive Deep Neural Network for the Dielectric Characterization of Biomimetic Materials